A. MACROECONOMIC TRENDS

 The summary of Policyholders funds is as below:

-The increase in non-linked policy liabilities is in line with actuarial computed liability for existing inforce policies as on March 31, 2025, which includes net cash inflows generated from new and persistent policies.
-The provision for linked liability represents aggregation of net asset value of various unit link funds, including unrealized gains due to mark to market portfolio.
+The increase in non-linked policy liabilities is in line with actuarial computed liability for existing in force policies as on March 31, 2026, which includes net cash inflows generated from new and persistent policies.
+The provision for linked liability represents aggregation of net asset value of various unit link funds, including unrealised gains/losses due to mark to market portfolio.
 Further the movement in fair value change in non-linked fund represents the impact of movement in capital markets.

 The graph below provides a summary of Assets under Management (AUM) of the Company: